 (3) Any fee imposed for a service listed in Schedule 2 must be paid by the applicant when applying for or requesting the service.

+48A.
+Fees for DAP applications

+(1) A local government may impose a fee for services in respect of a DAP application made to it notwithstanding that it will not itself determine the application.

+(2) The fee must be decided by the local government but must not exceed the maximum fee specified in Schedule 2 in relation to a development application in respect of the same kind of development.

+(3) Any fee imposed under subregulation (1) must be paid to the local government by the applicant when making the DAP application.

+[Regulation 48A inserted in Gazette 24 Mar 2011 p.
+1038.]

 48. Fees for scheme amendments and structure plans (Sch.
 3 & 4)

 (1) A local government may impose a fee for a service provided by the local government pursuant to a request for —